By: Tom Loveland, Global SVP of Product Strategy

 In February 2014, tech research firm Gartner estimated that 30 percent of companies will use biometric authentication on mobile devices used by employees by 2016.
 I believe that estimate is on the low side.

 One innovative use of biometric technology that makes sense for business is that of time and attendance tracking.
-Traditional paper time sheets and even old-school punch clock time keeping gives way to rounding errors and inefficiencies that can easily cost organisations thousands of dollars.
-But with biometric time clocks in place, your business can dramatically improve punch in/punch out accuracy and eliminate fraudulent behaviour like “buddy punching.”
+Traditional paper time sheets and even old-school punch clock time keeping gives way to rounding errors and inefficiencies that can easily cost organizations thousands of dollars.
+But with biometric time clocks in place, your business can dramatically improve punch in/punch out accuracy and eliminate fraudulent behavior like “buddy punching.”